WEi: Pre-debut

 Jang Dae-hyeon and Kim Dong-han were contestants on the Mnet reality survival show Produce 101 Season 2.
-Donghan finished in 29th place, and Jang in 83rd place.
-After the show, Donghan debuted in JBJ, while Jang debuted in Rainz.
+Kim Dong-han finished in 29th place, and Jang in 83rd place.
+After the show, Kim Dong-han debuted in JBJ, while Jang debuted in Rainz.
 Both groups were active for a period of time and each eventually disbanded in 2018.
-Donghan and Jang then made their solo debuts in June 2018 and July 2019, respectively.
+Kim Dong-han and Jang then made their solo debuts in June 2018 and July 2019, respectively.

 Kang Seok-hwa was a YG Entertainment trainee who participated in YG Treasure Box, but did not make it into the show's final debut lineup.

 Yoo Yong-ha and Kim Jun-seo were contestants in Under Nineteen and both became members of the debut lineup, finishing in 6th and 9th place, respectively.
 They debuted as members of 1the9 on April 13, 2019, and officially disbanded as a group on August 8, 2020.

 Kim Yo-han and Kang were contestants in Produce X 101.
-Yohan represented Oui Entertainment, despite having only three months of training beforehand.
+Kim Yo-han represented Oui Entertainment, despite having only three months of training beforehand.
 Kang competed as an individual trainee and was eliminated after finishing in 35th place.
-He then signed with Oui a month later, under Yohan's recommendation.
-Yohan finished in 1st place, and debuted as a member and the center of X1 on August 27, 2019.
+He then signed with Oui a month later, under Kim Yo-han's recommendation.
+Kim Yo-han finished in 1st place, and debuted as a member and the center of X1 on August 27, 2019.
 However, X1 disbanded on January 6, 2020, due to the Mnet vote manipulation investigation.